btoll/benjamintoll.com/content/post/virtual_machines.md

 The most common two modes are kernel mode and user mode.
 User mode requests the kernel to perform privileged operations on its behalf via [system calls].

 > There is also a third mode that is effectuated when running one or more virtual machines managed by a [virtual machine monitor] (`VMM`) or hypervisor.
-For instance, when a hypervisor is present, a processor that supports [hardware-assisted virtualization] can run at ring level -1 (more privileged than level 0) and the guest kernel(s) run at 0.
+For instance, when a hypervisor is present, a processor that supports [hardware-assisted virtualization] can run at ring level -1 (more privileged than level 0) and then the guest kernel(s) run at 0.
 This allows the `VMM` to run one or many guest operating systems beneath it (more on that later).

 Kernel mode is also referred to as privileged mode or supervisor mode and user mode as restricted mode, et al.